 How to do it

-Begin to list out the user’s goals, motivations, and the context/environment in which they interact with your site or service.
+- Begin to list out the user’s goals, motivations, and the context/environment in which they interact with your site.

 Applied in government research

 No PRA implications.
 No information is collected from members of the public.